Marty Lombardi, President

-“I work for TFC because I love the ministry of what we do – providing incredible support, encouragement, and love while the girls are finding their way.
+“I volunteer for TFC because I love the ministry of what we do – providing incredible support, encouragement, and love while the girls are finding their way.
 It’s an opportunity for me to quietly connect resources with need.
 It is a beautiful opportunity.”

 Lauren Stowe, Vice President